History of the term Wallon: Early appearances in Romance languages

-In 1447, Jean Wauquelin, a translator from Picardy, used terms such as wallec, wallecq, and wallet in his prose adaptation of the Gérard de Roussillon legend.
-He also used roman, françois, and langue maternelle to describe the same linguistic variety, without distinguishing it from standard French or identifying it as a dialect.
-In this Picard context, the -s in wallesc had become silent, giving rise to forms like wallec.
+In 1447 Jean Wauquelin, a translator "native to the land of Picardy", used wallec and its variants wallecq and wallet in his prose version of the legend of Gérard de Roussillon.
+He also employed ro(u)man, franc(h)ois, and langue maternelle to describe this language, without distinguishing it from French or a dialect, and without linking it to either written or spoken forms.
+Wallec is a Picard form where the original s in wallesc had already become silent.

-By 1477, the phrase Pays walecques ("Walloon lands") appeared in Doléances submitted to Mary of Burgundy and in the Great Privilege that followed.
+In 1477 the term Pays walecques appears in the Doléances presented to Mary of Burgundy and in the Great Privilege, her response to those grievances.

-Linguist Maurits Gysseling suggests that a similar form, walesch, likely existed in Dutch by the 11th century, although written evidence appears only from the 13th century, using the spelling walsch.
+The Belgian linguist Maurits Gysseling suggests that walesch likely existed in Dutch by the 11th century, although the earliest manuscripts showing its equivalent, walsch, date only from the 13th century.

-Before the 14th century, the verb walesquier ("to speak an incomprehensible language") is also attested, notably in the Roman de Cassidorus by Baudoin Butor.
-This usage, found in the Picard-speaking region, implies the existence of wallesc among local Romance-speaking communities.
-According to Albert Henry, these early terms were not ethnic labels but rather linguistic descriptors, used in limited areas near Germanic-language regions.
+Before the 14th century the verb walesquier ("to speak an incomprehensible language") also appears, notably in the Roman de Cassidorus by an author believed to be Baudoin Butor.
+Butor, who lived in the northern Picard-speaking region, implies, according to Albert Henry, the prior existence of wallesc and its use among Picard speakers.